Before you Start

 ✅ View Prototypes in Presentation View

-✅ Access Master Components via the Go To Master Component link
+✅ Access Components via the Go to Main Component link

 Note: You have the option to Allow Viewers to copy and share the contents of a File.
 If you enable this, Viewers will not be able to explore or export assets from a File.